OlekOlaisen/Music-streaming-application/README.md

 Deezer-Preview is a react web application currently under development that allows users to search for songs within the Deezer API.
 The users can play a 30 second preview of the songs available through Deezer.
-The web application is under development and is far from finished, but you can preview the project [here](https://deezer-preview.netlify.app/) as it continues to get developed.
+The web application is under development and is far from finished, but you can preview the project [here](https://deezer-preview.netlify.app) as it continues to get developed.
+Test it on your mobile for the best experience.

-NOTE: The web application is mobile first, and is not responsive to desktop yet.
-(This will come soon)
+NOTE: The web application is mobile first, and is not responsive to desktop as of yet.

 ## Features